thomast1906/github-copilot-usage-metrics-viewer/README.md

 # GitHub Copilot Signals Dashboard

+A private, browser-based analytics viewer for GitHub Copilot usage exports.
+It turns user-level activity data into adoption, workflow, model-routing, and code-generation signals—without sending the export to a server.

-A private, browser-only dashboard for the current GitHub GitHub Copilot export.
-It accepts the `part-*.json` / `part-*.ndjson` files produced by GitHub’s newer export.
+It accepts the `part-*.json` / `part-*.ndjson` files produced by GitHub’s current Copilot usage metrics export.

+## What this product is

+This is not a Premium Requests or monthly-quota tracker.
+It is a self-service companion dashboard for exploring Copilot usage and adoption data at a person, model, feature, and product-surface level.

+Use it to understand questions such as:

+- Is Copilot adoption broad and sustained, or concentrated among a few people?
+- How much activity is routed through Auto versus named models?
+- Which Copilot surfaces and workflows are actually being used?
+- How do agent-initiated and user-initiated code changes compare?

 ## What it shows